2023 Most Popular Natural Resource Management Bachelor's Degree Schools in North Carolina

 Most Popular North Carolina Schools for a Bachelor's in Natural Resource Management

-Our analysis found Western Carolina University to be the most popular school for natural resource management students who want to pursue a bachelor’s degree in North Carolina.
-WCU is a large public school located in the distant town of Cullowhee.
+Our 2023 rankings named Western Carolina University the most popular school in North Carolina for natural resource management students working on their bachelor’s degree.
+WCU is a fairly large public school located in the distant town of Cullowhee.

 Of the 21 students majoring in resource management at WCU, 71% are male and 29% are female.

-Out of the 3 schools in North Carolina that were part of this year’s ranking, North Carolina State University landed the # 2 spot on the list.
-NC State is a fairly large public school located in the city of Raleigh.
+A rank of #2 on this year’s list means North Carolina State University is a great place for natural resource management students working on their bachelor’s degree.
+NC State is a very large public school located in the city of Raleigh.

 About 50% of the students majoring in resource management at the school are women while 50% are male.